jump-dev/JuMP.jl/docs/src/variables.md

 d
 ```

+!!! note
+    When creating a variable with only a lower-bound or an upper-bound, the name
+    must appear on the left-hand side.
+Putting the name on the right-hand side
+    (e.g., `@variable(model, 0 <= x)`) will result in an error.

+    **Extra for experts:** the reason for this is that at compile time, JuMP
+    does not type and value information.
+Therefore, the case `@variable(model,
+    a <= b)` is ambiguous as JuMP cannot infer whether `a` is a constant and
+    `b` is the intended variable name, or vice-versa.

-We can query whether an optimization variable has a lower or upper bound via the `JuMP.haslowerbound` and `JuMP.hasupperbound` functions.
+We can query whether an optimization variable has a lower- or upper-bound via
+the `JuMP.haslowerbound` and `JuMP.hasupperbound` functions.
 For example:
 ```jldoctest variables
 julia> JuMP.haslowerbound(a)
 false